On the Wedderburn decomposition of the total ring of quotients of certain Iwasawa algebras: Introduction

+{A comment on the condition that $F(\eta)/F_\chi$ be totally ramified is in order.
+This hypothesis is satisfied in all cases in which the Wedderburn decomposition of $\Q^F(\G)$ had previously been determined: see \cref{rmk:totally-ramified-hypothesis} for details.
+For the technical details of where this assumption is used, we refer to \cref{rmk:total-ramification-technical}.
+We shall address the case of arbitrary ramification in forthcoming work.}

-The material is organised as follows. \Cref{sec:preliminaries} consists of a collection of background in preexisting work. \Cref{sec:extending-Galois-Deta} details the process of extending a Galois automorphism of a local field to a skew field with this centre. \Cref{sec:skew-power-series} describes the skew power series rings appearing in our main result. \Cref{sec:Wedderburn} contains a study of the extension $ F(\eta)/ F_\chi$ and the precise formulation of the statements above. \Cref{sec:actions} relates the Galois action of $\Gal( F(\eta)/ F_\chi)$ to the group action of $\Gamma$ on $\Irr(H)$.
-We prove our main result in the totally ramified case in \cref{sec:TORC}, and extend this to the general case in \cref{sec:general-f}.
+The material is organised as follows. \Cref{sec:preliminaries} consists of a collection of background in preexisting work. \Cref{sec:extending-Galois-Deta} details the process of extending a Galois automorphism of a local field to a skew field with this centre. \Cref{sec:skew-power-series} describes the skew power series rings appearing in our main result. \Cref{sec:Wedderburn} contains a study of the extension $ F(\eta)/ F_\chi$ and the precise formulation of the statements above. \Cref{sec:actions} relates the Galois action of $\Gal( F(\eta)/ F_\chi)$ to the group action of $\Gamma$ on $\Irr(H)$. {We prove our main result in \cref{sec:TORC}.}

 This paper contains results obtained in Chapters 2, 3 and 5 of the author's doctoral thesis \cite{thesis}.